cvghivebrain/HiveView/README.md

 * Hayes JTFax - no samples
 * Hemera Thumbs - failed on sample from https://archive.org/details/photo-clip-art-10000 (too many thumbs?)
 * Homeworld LIF texture - no samples
+* IBM Printer Page Segment - no samples
+* IM5 - no samples
+* IMNET - no samples
+* IOCA - no samples
+* ISS - ?
+* Icon Library - failed on samples from http://fileformats.archiveteam.org/wiki/Icon_library
+* Image Capture Board - no samples
+* Image Speeder - no samples
+* Image Systems RLC2 Graphic - no samples
+* Imaging Fax G3N - no samples
+* Imaging Technology - no samples
+* Img Software Set - no samples
+* InShape - failed on some samples from https://telparia.com/fileFormatSamples/image/iim/
+* Interleaf - no samples
+* Iris CT - no samples
+* Iris Graphics - ?